deepakkumar-iitr/AT3NET/README.md

 3. Pandas, Numpy

 ## Problem-Solving Approach
-Our Approach can be summarized with the following architecture diagram-
+Our approach can be summarized with the following architecture diagram-
 ![AT3NET_Final](https://github.com/deepakkumar-iitr/AT3NET/assets/107170220/9723394e-6fdd-4334-ab40-4b0cac852dd2)

 ## Results
-We evaluated our approach on Two Datasets (i.e., ASCERTAIN and AMIGOS) using Symbolic Dynamics as a preprocessing approach, and then we used the AT3Net model to evaluate.
+We evaluated our approach on two Datasets (i.e., ASCERTAIN and AMIGOS) using Symbolic Dynamics as a preprocessing approach, and then we used a homegrown AT3Net model for downstream tasks.
 More details can be found in our manuscript.

 ## Acknowledgement
 "AMIGOS: A Dataset for Affect, Personality and Mood Research on Individuals and Groups (PDF)", J.A.
 Miranda-Correa, M.K.
 Abadi, N. Sebe, and I. Patras, IEEE Transactions on Affective Computing vol. 12, no. 2, pp. 479-493, 2021. \